 Ha Long Bay

-We love the fact that Ha Long Bay in Vietnam made the list of the 7 Natural Wonders of the World.
+We love the fact that Ha Long Bay in the country of Vietnam made the list of the 7 Natural Wonders of the World.
 This UNESCO World Heritage Site is made up of 1500 islands and karst formations in a bay of the South China Sea.
 Going on an overnight sailing trip in a junk boat is a trip of a lifetime as you are surrounded by high cliffs in the calm waters.
 The UNESCO World Heritage Site is always on the list of the top things to do in Vietnam.

 Amazon Rainforest